serilog-mssql/serilog-sinks-mssqlserver/README.md

 ### No Id Column

 If you eliminate the Id column completely, the log table is stored as an unindexed heap.
-This is the ideal write-speed scenario for logging, however any non-clustered indexes you add will degrade write performance.
+This is the ideal write-speed scenario for logging, however any non-clustered indexes you add will slightly degrade write performance.
 One way to mitigate this is to keep the non-clustered indexes offline and use batch reindexing on a scheduled basis.
 If you create your table ahead of time, simply omit the Id column and the constraint shown in the previous section.

 ### Unclustered Id Column